 Eligibility and nominations

-Nominations are annual, and nominees can be researchers, scientists and professionals from anywhere in the world, with no restriction on age, or sector.
+Nominations are every two years, nominees can be researchers, scientists and professionals from anywhere in the world, with no restriction on age, or sector.

 Fellows and members of the Royal Society of Tropical Medicine and Hygiene and students, alumni or staff members of the Liverpool School of Tropical Medicine are invited to nominate candidates for the Award.